-a.
-Enlargement of the existing outbuildings shall be compatible with the scale and architecture of the building and maintain the architectural features of the original building, such as maintaining the recessed openings created by the garage doors.
+- a.
+Enlargement of the existing outbuildings shall be compatible with the scale and architecture of the building and maintain the architectural features of the original building, such as maintaining the recessed openings created by the garage doors. - b.
+Enlargement of the existing outbuildings shall be compatible with both street and alley environments of the neighborhood.
+Also, see Guideline 33: New Garage or Outbuilding Construction.